 - 32. All individuals living or visiting British Columbia who are six months of age and older are eligible to receive a Health Canada-approved vaccine for SARS-CoV-2.
 As of August 15, 2022, 92% of people in British Columbia six months and older have received the primary series of vaccination against the Virus. - 33.
 In British Columbia, third doses are available to individuals who are 18 years of age or older, and at least 6 months post-second dose of their initial course of vaccine.
 Third doses were prioritized for vulnerable populations and healthcare workers.
 Fourth doses have been made available, as noted in the PHO's September 6, 2022 press conference.
-The only mandates have been for the primary series.
+The only mandates have been for the primary series and, more recently, for a single dose of the updated mRNA vaccine tailored to the XBB.1.5 variant.